Logo for University of Iowa Health Care This logo represents the University of Iowa Health Care

 The laboratory examines approximately 900 neurosurgical specimens with 200 intraoperative consultations per year.
 The University of Iowa is a national referral center for neuromuscular disease providing an advanced educational experience with examination of approximately 300 muscle and 30 nerve biopsies per year.
 The University of Iowa has an NIH-funded Senator Paul D. Wellstone Muscular Dystrophy Specialized Research Center (MDSRC; https://medicine.uiowa.edu/mdsrc/ ) that studies a form of muscular dystrophy termed dystroglycanopathy.
 Dr. Steven Moore is Co-Director of the MDSRC.

 Approximately 250 autopsy brains are examined per year, including approximately 100 forensic cases.
-The Iowa NeuroBank (brain bank) is a core facility funded by the Iowa Neuroscience Institute and the Roy J. Carver Foundation.
-It acts as the primary tissue repository for clinical studies on Parkinson/Lewy Body disease, Huntington Disease, and sudden unexpected death in epilepsy (SUDEP), among others, and also has a large collection of controls obtained through the University of Iowa autopsy service.
-Dr. Marco Hefti is co-director and neuropathologist for the core facility.
-Fellows will be involved in neurodegenerative disease workups for the brain bank as part of brain cutting, and have the option of dedicated brain bank and/or research rotations, if desired.
+The neuropathology division participates in several active brain banking efforts, including the Iowa Neuropathology Resource Laboratory, which is staffed by a full-time PhD-trained research neuropathologist and for which Dr. Marco Hefti acts as medical director.
+Fellows will be involved in neurodegenerative disease workups for the brain bank as part of brain cutting and have the option of dedicated brain bank and/or research rotations, if desired.

 In addition, the Division of Neuropathology provides outreach services through the University of Iowa Diagnostic Laboratory (https://medicine.uiowa.edu/uidl/faculty-services/neuropathology), through which a variety of neurosurgical, neuromuscular, and autopsy brain specimens are received.
 This provides an opportunity to interact with pathologists and clinicians at multiple outside institutions and community practices.